Cosmetics without Cancer

 The Campaign for Safe Cosmetics, a project of the Breast Cancer Prevention Partners, launched its “Cosmetics Without Cancer” Campaign to secure agreements from major cosmetics makers to take immediate action to eliminate cancer-causing chemicals from products.

 Companies targeted by the Campaign include:Unilever

 While you might not recognize the cosmetic giant Unilever by name, adults and kids alike are loyal consumers of many of its popular brands like Suave, Axe, Caress, Dove, Degree, and Clear.
-That’s what made the cancer-causing chemicals we found in these Unilever products even more disturbing!
+Campaign for Safe Cosmetics research uncovered:

 L’Oreal is the world’s largest cosmetics maker, owning iconic beauty brands Maybelline and Garnier.
 An investigation by the Campaign found carcinogens in L’Oreal eye makeup, anti-aging creams, nail polish and hair products.

 Kids’ products aren’t free of cancer-causing chemicals either.
 The Campaign found DMDM hydantoin in L’Oreal Kids 2-in-1 shampoos, a chemical that releases the carcinogen formaldehyde to preserve the product.